Why are you feeling disconnected and 18 things you can do to reconnect

 To achieve this goal, Facebook’s architects exploited human psychology, explained Parker, who resigned from the company in 2005.
 Whenever someone likes or comments on a post or photo, Facebook gives you a little dopamine boost.
 And it’s the same with so many other platforms, innovations and applications.

-Because we can now get small releases of dopamine so often during the day, it lowers our desire and motivation to do the harder tasks.
+Because we can now get small dopamine releases so often during the day, it lowers our desire and motivation to do the harder tasks.
 That leaves us feeling guilty, lethargic and stuck in a negative loop where we blame ourselves.
 We end up disconnected from a lot of things we see as meaningful.

 Loneliness and keeping to ourselves